 How popular is the baby name Hawthorn in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Hawthorn and check out all the blog posts that mention the name Hawthorn.
+Plus, check out all the blog posts that mention the name Hawthorn.

 A reader named Heath is expecting his third child, a boy, and would like some name suggestions.
 Here’s what he says: